These architects of change are shaping our region’s future through philanthropy, conservation and visionary leadership.

 Elizabeth Star begins every morning with a cup of coffee, her planner and a mantra to be her best self.
 Whether she’s off to host a Youth Haven luncheon for fellow patrons summering up north or addressing a crowd for her Women Lifting Women (WLW) platform, she’s prepared for anything.
 Before heading out the door, she gives her polished look a final once-over.
 “When I feel together, I am together,” she says.

-The Port Royal doyenne has been a philanthropic force since moving to Naples with her husband, Stanley, and their son nearly 30 years ago.
+The Port Royal doyenne has been a philanthropic force since moving to Naples with her husband, and their son nearly 30 years ago.
 She started by participating in Community School of Naples’ Angel Ball.
 From there, she was frequently called upon to chair events for David Lawrence Centers (where she sat on the foundation board for six years), the American Cancer Society and the American Red Cross, always inspiring radical generosity through emotional touchstones that connect guests with the cause.

 In all her endeavors, Elizabeth takes a targeted approach to giving, identifying key issues and joining power players to stoke change.